Battle of Aliwal: Battle

 The Sikhs had occupied a position 4 mi long, which ran along a ridge between the villages of Aliwal, on the Sutlej, and Bhundri.
 The Sutlej ran close to their rear for the entire length of their line, making it difficult for them to manoeuvre and also potentially disastrous if they were forced to retreat.
+Facing them Smith had about 10,000 men and 28 guns.

 After the initial artillery salvoes, Smith determined that Aliwal was the Sikh weak point.
 He sent two of his four infantry brigades to capture the village, from where they could enfilade the Sikh centre.
 They seized the village, and began pressing forwards to threaten the fords across the Sutlej.

 As the Sikhs tried to swing back their left, pivoting on Bhundri, some of their cavalry presented a threat to the open British left flank.
 A British and Indian cavalry brigade, led by the 16th Lancers, charged and dispersed them.
 The 16th Lancers then attacked a large body of Sikh infantry.
 These were battalions organised and trained in contemporary European fashion by Neapolitan mercenary, Paolo Di Avitabile.
 They formed square to establish a strong front against a cavalry charge, as most European armies did.
 Nevertheless, the 16th Lancers broke the square.
 Both forces suffered heavy casualties.

 The infantry in the Sikh centre tried to defend a nullah (dry stream bed), but were enfiladed and forced into the open by a Bengal infantry regiment and then cut down by fire from Smith's batteries of Bengal Horse Artillery.

-Captain Fyler, centre, leading cavalry charge into Sikh infantry; casualties in foreground.
+Captain Lawrence Fyler (centre) leading cavalry charge into Sikh infantry; casualties in foreground.
 Chromolithograph, 1849.

 Unlike most of the battles of both Anglo-Sikh Wars, when the Sikhs at Aliwal began to retreat, the retreat quickly turned into a disorderly rout.
 When the Sikh soldiers fled across the fords, they abandoned most of their guns, either on the river bank or in the fords, along with all baggage, tents and supplies.
 They lost 2,000 men and 67 guns.